Child, Youth, and Family Behavioral Health Services

-Our Children, Youth and Family Division embraces a “Wraparound” system of care in our behavioral health programs.
+Our Child, Youth, and Family Division embraces a “Wraparound” system of care in our behavioral health services.
 By focusing on the strengths and needs of each individual family, our Wraparound approach increases a family’s sense of confidence, helps them acquire new skills for supporting their child’s special needs, and accesses the necessary resources to build a supportive community network.

 We recognize the prevalence and impact of trauma and traumatic stress on children, youth and families.
 We have staff trained in a variety of evidence-based and trauma-informed models, including Alternatives for Families Cognitive Behavioral Therapy (AF-CBT); Attachment, Regulation & Competency (ARC); and Trauma-Informed Cognitive Behavioral Therapy (TF-CBT).